airhorns/batman/README.md

 ```

 (Notice that the products did not receive IDs.
 This is because association saving is non-cascading, meaning that each model needs to be saved individually to fully persist.
 You can always call `toJSON` on a model instance to see what will be stored.)

-Inline saving can be disabled by passing `saveInline: false` when declaring the association.

 Associations can be rendered via keypaths, using the same labels you use to create the association: